triadtitans/seminar_rigid_body_methods/applylag.md

 The mass matrix is not time-dependent as the inertia tensor and mass do not depent on time.
 As the left upper diagonal and $\II$ are invertible, the mass matrix is also invertible.

+Note that the mass matrix represents the Legendre transform.

 An object:
 !["hammer"](hammer.png "hammer")